ds268393/Banking-Automation-Project/README.md

 3).
 Then double click on the "banking Automation Project.py" file.
 4).
 Click on "Open New Account" and then login with provided acn no and password by the application.

-# Remember Keep all folders and files in a single folder then double-click on the "Banking Automation Project.py" to run it.
+# Remember Keep all folders and files inside a single folder then double-click on the "Banking Automation Project.py" to run it.